h7b/h7b-dendron-netlify/vault/notes.tutorial.notion.publish-notion.md

 ### [Fruition](https://fruitionsite.com/)
 - Pricing: free
+- Find more free and paid templates to customize Fruition-based site at [Fruition Plus](https://fruitionplus.com/)
 - Cons: the possibility for anyone to host content on your URL (read more at [here](https://super.so/guides/fruition))

 ### Next.js Notion Starter Kit (aka Notion2site)